MartinTheDragon/Nuclear-Tech-Mod-Remake/README.md

 GitHub always came with a bit of a bitter taste after being acquired by Microsoft, a company historically the worst opponent of open source software (see <https://en.wikipedia.org/wiki/Halloween_documents>).
 While Microsoft has made great investments into open source and portrayed themselves as "lovers of open source" over the past two decades, they likely have ulterior motives, as they have recently shown with their AI invention "GitHub Copilot", which fed off of the work of several thousands of people without any license or notice, generating millions of DMCA violations in the process and fighting them off in court "for you" (<https://blogs.microsoft.com/on-the-issues/2023/09/07/copilot-copyright-commitment-ai-legal-concerns/>).
+This devestated the free software landscape, since you're now gonna have an army of lawyers after you as soon as you even dare to protect your copyright.
 Lucky for them, with their license helper site <https://choosealicense.com/>, they managed to convince many open source projects to be licensed under the MIT license, which they describe as "simple and permissive".
 "Simple and permissive" sounds kinda catchy when you don't really care about licensing, don't you think?
 Well, now you've given everyone (including companies) the right to (ab)use your software in any way they want, even distribute it closed source, as long as they just mention you once somewhere, hidden away.
 There is also no protection against [patent infringement](https://docs.codeberg.org/getting-started/licensing/#patent-usage).
 This really just misses [the point of free software](https://www.gnu.org/philosophy/).

 If all this license stuff and free (libre) software is a bit hard to understand, Codeberg has actually written [great documentation on how licensing software works](https://docs.codeberg.org/getting-started/licensing).